cys2110/TennisHistory/README.md

 # TennisHistory

-This is a project in progress.
-The main branch is the current version built:

-- neo4j GraphQL
-- Vue
-- TypeScript
-- PrimeVue
+TennisHistory is a web application which provides comprehensive historical data on tennis tournaments, players, and matches.

+## Setup

+This project is built using Nuxt 4 and TypeScript and uses neo4j as its database.
+There are scrapers provided using Flask endpoints to populate the database with historical tennis data.

+### Dependencies

-- Tailwind
+- Nuxt UI 4

-There are three branches.
-The first, named 'django', is an earlier version of the project built with Django and Vue.
-The second, named 'sequelize', is the following version built with Sequelize, Node, Express and Vue.

-Upcoming improvements:

-- Round robin tournaments
+- Vueuse
-- Team tournaments
+- Neo4j
-- Davis Cup tournaments
+- Bracketry

+### Icon Sets

+## Database Schema